Building Innovation Hub Logo

 • Phase 4.
 An evaluation, monitoring, and verification report that includes a narrative describing the savings achieved and any corrective actions taken and an updated operations and maintenance program that reflects the energy efficiency measures implemented.

 Compliance penalties.
-Failure to demonstrate compliance by the end of a compliance cycle would result in the following maximum penalties (referred to in the rules as “alternative compliance penalties”).
+Failure to demonstrate compliance by the end of a compliance cycle would result in the following maximum penalties (referred to in the rules as “alternative compliance payments”).
 The maximum penalties are set to $10 per square foot of gross floor area and are capped at $7,500,000.
 The penalty for noncompliance would be reduced proportionally to the building’s demonstrated performance relative to its pathway target.

 A building owner may be assessed the maximum penalty, regardless of the building’s performance relative to its pathway target, in addition to any other applicable fines, if the building owner: